 These geothermal pools are another local fave as they’re more off the beaten path and set in a gorgeous, relaxing rural location.
 Here, several hot pools await, including one for younger kids who enjoy a good splash.
 Take a few minutes first to unwind by wandering down Te Manaroa Spring Walkway and Eco-Trail onsite to the largest single source of boiling water in New Zealand.

-With all these options, you might need a week to take advantage of them all.
+With all these options – and others listed in our Spa & Wellness section – you might need a week to take advantage of them all!
 Or savour the experiences over several trips.
 Which one would you start with?